4 Tools to Automate Kubernetes Cluster Deployments

 Website: https://conjure-up.io/

-Thoughts: This one is relatively new to me.
+This one is relatively new to me.
 The spells listed in their registry are more difficult infrastructure deployments like OpenStack, Kubernetes, and Sparc stacks.
-This particular tool will deploy the Canonical distribution of Kubernetes across several cloud providers or locally.
+This particular tool is designed to deploy Kubernetes clusters, specifically the Canonical distribution, across several cloud providers or locally..
 That makes sense as the tool itself is a wrapper around Canonical’s juju framework. conjure-up gives you super pretty console prompts along the way to help guide the deployment but you can also easily automate the process with a ‘Conjourfile’.

 While the whole process is easy and all, be careful as I somehow ended up with a cluster out in China when I had thought the process had failed against us-east-1.
-A Chinese east region k8s cluster built from conjure-up with mostly default values for a AWS will cost about 50 USD a day btw 🙂
+A Chinese east region k8s cluster built from conjure-up with mostly default values for a AWS will cost about 50 USD a day btw 🙂.
+This highlights the importance of carefully monitoring the process, especially when you automate Kubernetes cluster creation, to ensure deployments occur in the intended regions.

-All joking aside, conjure-up is well thought out, has native AWS integration, and is totally worth keeping an eye on.
+All joking aside, conjure-up is well thought out, has native AWS integration, and is totally worth keeping an eye on, particularly for those that want to streamline and automate Kubernetes cluster creation.

 Kops